 Level 1 No formal entry requirements.
 Level 2 Minimum of 4 GCSE grades D-G or above or GCSE grading structure 3-1.
-Minimum of 4 Ordinary Leaving Certificates at Grade O6 or above Depending on the course - may require English and Maths or Art etc. To be determined by Department.
+Minimum of 4 Ordinary Leaving Certificates at Grade O6 or above Applicants presenting with a Junior Certificate at Higher Level must have achieved 4 Grades A-C to facilitate entry to Level 2 Courses.
+Applicants presenting with a Junior Cycle must have achieved 4 merits or above to facilitate entry to Level 2 Courses.
+Depending on the course - may require English and Maths or Art etc. To be determined by Department.
 Level 3 4 GCSE's Grade C or above or GCSE grading structure 4-9.
 4 Ordinary Leaving Certificate Passes Grade O5 or above Depending on the course - may require English and Maths or Art etc. To be determined by Department.

-Applicants will be required to provide appropriate evidence of English Language, Maths and ICT qualifications during the application stage, even if this is not a specific requirement as outlined within the course entry criteria\.
+Applicants will be required to provide appropriate evidence of English Language, Maths and ICT qualifications during the application stage, even if this is not a specific requirement as outlined within the course entry criteria^{}.
 If appropriate evidence is not provided, students will be required to undertake an assessment in Literacy, Numeracy and ICT (where applicable) to determine the appropriate class in these areas that students should be enrolled on, alongside their main vocational programme.
 This is to help students succeed in their chosen vocational programme and enable employment and / or progression opportunities on completion of their course.

-\ If English Language or Maths or ICT are a specific requirement of the course criteria, applicants will not be guaranteed entry onto the programme unless appropriate evidence is provided.
+If English Language or Maths or ICT are a specific requirement of the course criteria, applicants will not be guaranteed entry onto the programme unless appropriate evidence is provided.